 d) The complete algorithm can be found in [AG08].
 There, the fourth if-case (lines 7-10) covers the above case.
-The fifth if-case (lines 12-24) just throws an error in case a filter is still unsafe.
+The fifth if-case (lines 12-24) just throws an error in case a filter is still unsafe (having bound(c) for a constant results in an error), otherwise replaces bound(X) by false because it cannot be bound.

-Note (DB Theory lecture): consider the similarity with the transformation of general formulas into RANF when moving conjuncts into negated subformulas to make them self-contained.
+Note (DB Theory/Deductive DB lecture): consider the similarity with the transformation of general formulas into RANF when moving conjuncts into negated subformulas to make them self-contained.